Siege of Mariupol: Demolition of buildings and Russification of the city

-On 18 May, Denis Pushilin announced Azovstal would be demolished by the Donetsk People's Republic, and Mariupol would be turned into a resort city.
+On 18 May, Head of the DPR Denis Pushilin announced Azovstal would be demolished by the Donetsk People's Republic, and Mariupol would be turned into a resort city.
 On 26 May, Russia reopened the Port of Mariupol to commercial vessels following mine removal.

 In the months after taking control of the city, Russian authorities had many damaged buildings torn down, sometimes even turning out the remaining residents.
 Some new houses were also built.
 Associated Press describes this ongoing process as an effort to "eradicat[e] all vestiges of Ukraine" and to cover up "the evidence of war crimes".
 Local schools started using the Russian curriculum, the television and radio broadcast in Russian and many street names were replaced by their Soviet-era ones.

 Last Ukrainian holdouts and prisoners of war

 Russian Telegram bloggers shared a video, reportedly showing Russian soldiers attacking some remaining Ukrainian holdouts at Azovstal on 22 May.
-Head of the DPR Denis Pushilin claimed that some Ukrainian holdouts had been discovered and captured in the area of the Azovstal plant.
+Denis Pushilin claimed that some Ukrainian holdouts had been discovered and captured in the area of the Azovstal plant.

 In an explosion at Olenivka prison on 29 July 2022, 53 Ukrainian prisoners of war from Mariupol were killed and 75 wounded.
 Both Ukrainian and Russian authorities accused each other of the attack on the prison.
-As of 30 July, there was no independent confirmation of what occurred.
+In a 2023 report from the United Nations, irregularities were noted among the behaviour of the guards at the prison, such as the relocation of the guard post to a position further away from the prisoners one day before the explosion, and the guards suddenly wearing body armour and helmets while on duty, also starting the day before the explosion.
+However, definitive proof of fault could not be established.

 On 21 September 2022, 215 Ukrainian prisoners of war from Mariupol were released in a prisoner swap.
 Under the agreement, Ukrainian Azov Regiment Commander Denys Prokopenko and four other top Ukrainian commanders from the Azovstal siege will be required to stay in Turkey until the end of the war.
+On 8 July 2023, Zelensky announced that the five Ukrainian commanders had been brought back to Ukraine from Turkey.

 City government's role

-Mariupol's Mayor Vadym Boychenko was forced to leave Mariupol on February 27 at the insistence of Ukrainian special services who said that Russian sabotage groups wanted to capture him.
+Mariupol's Mayor Vadym Boychenko was forced to leave Mariupol on 27 February at the insistence of Ukrainian special services who said that Russian sabotage groups wanted to capture him.

-First Deputy Mayor Mykhailo Kohut remained in Mariupol, on Boychenko's behalf, who was responsible for the direction of communal work and city defense.
-According to the head of the patrol police of Mariupol Mykhailo Vershinin, Kohut helped with the defense of the city from Russian invaders and coordinated public utilities actions under intense shelling.
-Kohut held his last meeting with public utilities on March 19, at that time street fighting was going on in the city.
-The last head of public services left the city on March 24.
+First Deputy Mayor Mykhailo Kohut remained in Mariupol, on Boychenko's behalf, who was responsible for the direction of communal work and city defence.
+According to the head of the patrol police of Mariupol Mykhailo Vershinin, Kohut helped with the defence of the city from Russian invaders and coordinated public utilities actions under intense shelling.
+Kohut held his last meeting with public utilities on 19 March, at that time street fighting was going on in the city.
+The last head of public services left the city on 24 March.